 Most of the time, personally-owned stuff like cars, appliances, clothing, furniture, and other household items decrease in value after the initial purchase.
 If you later sell them, it's almost always for less than what you paid, so there's no gain or loss to report.
 The IRS won't let you deduct losses on personal items.

-However, if you have more than 200 transactions and have payments of more than $20,000 processed during a calendar year for the sale of goods from a third-party settlement organization (like eBay), you'll receive a Form 1099-K reporting your sales transactions.
+However, if you have more than $600 gross payments during a calendar year for the sale of goods from a third-party settlement organization (like eBay), you'll receive a Form 1099-K reporting your sales transactions.
 You're still required to report your net profits from the sales as income even if you don’t receive a Form 1099-K reporting your sales.